-According to Experian and PYMNTS data, nearly half of consumers who canceled a healthcare appointment or procedure in the past year did so because of the high cost.
-Millennials and consumers living paycheck-to-paycheck were most likely to cancel appointments after receiving a high estimate.
+According to The Healthcare Conundrum report, nearly half of consumers who canceled a healthcare appointment or procedure in the previous year did so because of costs.
+Millennials and consumers living from one paycheck to the next were most likely to cancel appointments after receiving a high estimate.

-Postponing or avoiding care can have a major impact on patient health: undiagnosed or untreated medical conditions may worsen, leading to an escalation in symptoms.
-This, in turn, may lead to even more expensive treatments, which exacerbates the initial problem.
+Postponing or avoiding care can have a major impact on patient health.
+Undiagnosed or untreated medical conditions may worsen, leading to an escalation in symptoms that require even more expensive treatments, which exacerbates the initial problem.
+This has a major impact on the patient’s physical and financial wellbeing.
 For providers, cancellations and delays cause workflow disruptions, wasted clinician time, and lost revenue, as care can’t be delivered efficiently.

-Incorrect cost estimates and surprise bills have caused patients to switch to different providers, which is another provider concern.
+Patient attrition is another concern for providers, as incorrect cost estimates and surprise bills cause patients to switch to different providers.
 Around 60% of patients who’d received poor estimates or unexpected bills said they’d consider switching to a provider that offers a better payment experience.
 As many as 26% of patients who paid out-of-pocket medical expenses said they would switch providers, with this rising to 41% among millennials.

-The clear message for providers is that if they want to retain the competitive edge, they need to offer the best financial experience.
-In Experian’s State of Patient Access 2.0 survey in 2021, patients said they wanted a seamless consumer experience, with quick and convenient ways to pay.
-Millennials and younger generations are especially keen to see more digital options.
+The message for providers is clear: if they want to remain competitive, they need to offer the best possible financial experience to healthcare consumers.
+In Experian Health’s State of Patient Access survey in 2023, nearly 90% of patients said they wanted an accurate pre-treatment estimate, yet less than a third actually received one.
+Patients repeatedly indicate a desire for a frictionless consumer experience, with quick and convenient ways to pay.
 Automated patient estimates and digital patient payment solutions should be part of that offer.

-3) Patients are demanding personalized payment plans and easy payment options
+3. Patients want personalized payment plans and easy payment options

-PatientSimple uses Experian’s unmatched datasets to identify the optimal financial pathway for consumers.
-It then guides them through the process using a consumer-friendly and mobile-compatible self-service portal.
+PatientSimple uses Experian’s unmatched datasets to identify the optimal financial pathway for consumers and guide them through the process using a consumer-friendly and mobile-compatible self-service portal.
 Patients can choose to pay in full or through payment plans.
-Other options include digital statements, automatic email notifications about due payments, guest pay options, estimates, and information about qualifying for financial assistance.
+Other options include digital statements, automatic email notifications about due payments, guest pay options, estimates and information about qualifying for financial assistance.
 And because clear, compassionate communication is so important, it also allows providers to send personalized messages that make the whole payment process easier for patients to navigate.